zakaria-shahen/firstMicroservicearchitecture/README.md

   ![docker_compose_with_idea](/README_IMAGE/docker_compose_with_idea.png)

-### NOTE: if run with Eureka client config in your localhost (pc) without docker and your host (pc) installed docker-desktop.. problem may occur.. [link](https://stackoverflow.com/a/63283687/15107127)
+### NOTE: if run with Eureka client in your localhost (pc) without docker and your host (pc) installed docker-desktop.. problem may occur.. [link](https://stackoverflow.com/a/63283687/15107127)